prashantv/faket/README.md

  * Fully-featured implementation of `testing.TB`
    including `Skip`, `Fatal`, and `Cleanup`.
- * Thoroughly tested against the real `testing.TB` implementations to ensure correct behaviour
+ * Thoroughly tested against the real `testing.TB` to ensure correct behaviour.
-   * E.g., ensuring skips within cleanups work the same way.
- * Panic handling.
+ * Panic handling to allow validation of expected panics.

 ## Installation